canozkan42/aetoc24/attendance.md

 ### Registration fees
 **995,00€** (VAT included)

 AETOC 2024 has reserved a limited number of rooms at the workshop venue hotel (Hotel Zuiderduin\*\*\*\*).
-We highly recommend that you register at your earliest convenience to reserve the room.
+We highly recommend that you register at your earliest convenience to secure a room.

-**The registration form will be online from 20 December.**
+**The registration form will be online from 16 February.**

 <a href="https://www.aanmelder.nl/en/" target="_blank" style="background-color: #4AA3D2; color: white; padding: 10px 20px; text-decoration: none; border-radius: 5px;">Registration</a>